 - It can be affected by the weather.

-ViewTV Outdoor Amplified Antenna ($36.99 on Amazon) is quite a superior device that delivers an excellent reception and allows you to enjoy your favorite network channels for free.
+ViewTV Outdoor Amplified Antenna is quite a superior device that delivers an excellent reception and allows you to enjoy your favorite network channels for free.
 It has up to the 150-mile range, which means that you don’t need an additional amplifier.
 It comes with a built-in motor that can turn the antenna 360 degrees to adjust it for the perfect receiving position, and you won’t have to worry about potential inconveniences – just relax and watch your favorite TV shows at any time.

 - HDTV (720p, 1080i, 1080p)

 - Dual TV outputs (it can support two TVs at the same time)